PIERCING AFTER CARE TIPS AND TRICKS

 ROOK

-approximately 8 weeks before you will want to downsize your piercing.
-Rooks can swell, using ice and ibuprofen will help.
+Approximately 6 - 8 weeks before you will want to downsize your piercing.
+Rooks can swell a lot, Using ice in a zip lock sandwich bag and Ibuprofen / Nurofen will help reduce inflammation and swelling

 TRAGUS